janfb/pyro-meets-sbi/README.md

 ## License

-These materials are released under the MIT License.
-Feel free to use, modify, and distribute with attribution.
+These materials are released under the Apache 2.0 License.

 ---